Plants are good for the environment, right? Not always.

 Mechanical harvesting machines cut and collect the aquatic plants, removing them from the water by a conveyor belt system.
 The plant matter is then stored in the harvester until the AIS can be removed and disposed away from water.
 This method works well on large communities of WC that have spread beyond control for mechanical harvesting.

-Photo by: NYSG Coastal Community Development Specialist, Mary Austerman
+Weeds harvested mechanically in Sodus Bay.
+Photo by: NYSG Coastal Community Development Specialist, Mary Austerman |

 "Speaking from years of experience with mechanical harvesting at the same site (Ox Creek) annually for four years, then skipping the fifth year, we saw the water chestnut move right back in, making it look like the site had never been treated,” DeHollander says.